MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/partner-add-xbox-live-to-unity-uwp.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, Unity ms.localizationpriority: medium
 ---

+# Add XBL support to Unity for UWP, with .NET scripting

-# Add Xbox Live support to Unity for UWP with .NET scripting backend for ID@Xbox and managed partners
+You can add Xbox Live support to Unity for UWP with .NET scripting backend for ID@Xbox and managed partners.

 **1) Install Unity**